n8n-io/n8n-docs/docs/hosting/installation/server-setups/azure.md

 n8n typically operates on a subdomain.
 Create a DNS record with your provider for the subdomain and point it to the IP address of the n8n service.
 Find the IP address of the n8n service from the **Services & ingresses** menu item of the cluster you want to use under the **External IP** column.
 You need to add the n8n port, "5678" to the URL.

-!!! note "Static IP addresses with AKS"
+/// note | Static IP addresses with AKS
 [Read this tutorial](https://learn.microsoft.com/en-us/azure/aks/static-ip){:target="_blank" .external-link} for more details on how to use a static IP address with AKS.
+///
 ## Delete resources

 Remove the resources created by the manifests with the following command: